-A report of concern initiates a preliminary review and offer for services:
+A report of concern initiates a preliminary review and explanation of services:

 - Any employee, student or campus visitor who has experienced sexual misconduct may make a report of concern to receive information about services and available options.